sumowll/BD4H-Bootcamp/docs/env/env-local-docker.md

 5. Destroy the containers and images if they are not required anymore

 ::: warning
 Since this docker image integrated a lot of related services for the course, it requires at least 4GB RAM for this virtual machine.
-If your can meet the minimum requirement, the system could randomly kill one or a few process due to resource limitation, which causes a lot of strange errors which is even unable to reproduce.
+If your can not meet the minimum requirement, the system could randomly kill one or a few process due to resource limitation, which causes a lot of strange errors which is even unable to reproduce.

 **DON'T TRY TO DO THAT.**

+You may try [Azure](/env/env-azure-docker.html) instead.
 :::

 [[toc]]